-The flow of urine from the renal pelvis to the ureter depends on two main factors, firstly, the pressure within the renal pelvis and it’s compliance, which is affected by the produced urine volume, the internal diameter of the UPJ and the collecting system.
+The flow of urine from the renal pelvis to the ureter depends on two main factors, firstly, the pressure within the renal pelvis and its compliance, which is affected by the produced urine volume, the internal diameter of the UPJ, and the collecting system.
 Secondly, the peristaltic activity of the ureter, which might be affected by the abnormal smooth muscle arrangements, absence, or hypertrophy, in the proximal ureteral walls affecting the peristaltic function.
 With the latter being the main cause of congenital ureteropelvic junction obstruction.

 On the other hand, acquired stenosis of the UPJ due to the previously mentioned causes can result in reactive fibrosis in the affected ureteral segment, and annual strictures might appear.

 Most of the UPJOs seen are partial.
 In this type of obstruction, there is an increase in the production of the vasoactive peptides and cytokines as interleukin (IL)-5 and eotaxin-2 from the urothelium, acting as a chemoattractant for leukocytes, lead to inflammatory cell infiltration.
 By changing the eicosanoid elaboration in the kidney, the monocytic infiltration is believed to affect the renal blood supply and decrease the total GFR in the affected kidney, however, single nephron GFR will be increased.
-A good understanding of the pathophysiology of the UPJO might guide the treating physician toward an early intervention to prevent worse outcomes.
+A good understanding of the pathophysiology of the UPJO might guide the provider toward an early intervention to prevent worse outcomes.

 In human models, no clear correlation was proven between split renal function and histological findings in the affected population.
-However, parenchymal damage was observed in severe cases of ureteropelvic junction obstruction.
+However, parenchymal damage was observed in severe cases of ureteropelvic junction obstruction (UPJO).
 The lack of clear histological findings is considered one of the major obstacles in the clinical assessment of UPJO.

 The condition is usually detected during the antenatal scan and is not associated with any antenatal complications.

-In cases of duplex renal system, the lower moiety is more commonly affected, and in this case, ureterovesical reflux is likely to be found and can be diagnosed using voiding cystourethrogram (VCUG).
+In cases of the duplex renal system, the lower moiety is more commonly affected, and in this case, ureterovesical reflux is likely to be found and can be diagnosed using voiding cystourethrogram (VCUG).